wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/setup.md

 ![Screenshot of Office 365 admin center on the domains page.](../media/domains-page.png)

 1. **Add domains**
     After creating the tenant, you will need to add domains for your organization.
-We recommend creating a small number of domains to start (e.g., one for teachers and one for students).
+We recommend creating a small number of domains to start (for example, one for teachers and one for students).
 You can add domains in the Office admin center.

 ![Screenshot of the set up basics box in the Office 365 admin center](../media/set-up-basics.png)